 Career Paths in Applied Psychology

-Career paths in psychology may require associate’s, bachelor’s, master’s or doctoral degrees depending on the position.
-Researching the education and certification requirements for your state is essential to your success.
+Earning a bachelor’s degree in psychology can be the foundation for pursuing advanced degrees.
+In addition, certain positions may require a clinical license or certification.
+Researching the credential requirements for your state is essential to your success.
 Here are a few career paths in this field: